rayofsunshinesha/QWI/itq/README.md

 ## before 1990s

 - Arcades were jammed with people playing a new video game called Pac-Man.
-- Some of the most popular singers in the U.S. began recording "We Are the World,"
+- Some of the most popular singers in the U.S. began recording "We Are the World"

+## itq__oddities.do

+- create non-duplicate ui account records file